RapidsOfficial/Rapids/src/tokencore/doc/rpc-api.md

 ## Data retrieval

-The RPCs for data retrieval can be used to get information about the state of the Omni ecosystem.
+The RPCs for data retrieval can be used to get information about the state of the Token ecosystem.

-### omni_getinfo
+### token_getinfo

 Returns various state information of the client and protocol.